aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Createitem.md

 # Createitem

-Create an item [Entity data](../../../TextAsset%20Data/Entity%20data.md) of a specific [Items](../../../Enums%20and%20IDs/Items.md), [Medal](../../../Enums%20and%20IDs/Medal.md) or a Crystal Berry with configurable position and timer before disappearing.
+Create an item [Entity](../../../Entities/Entity.md) of a specific [Items](../../../Enums%20and%20IDs/Items.md), [Medal](../../../Enums%20and%20IDs/Medal.md) or a Crystal Berry with configurable position and timer before disappearing.

 ## Syntax